-If you’re not particularly interested in visiting the Christmas markets, I suggest visiting sometime between May and October.
-Just keep in mind that the busiest months are June, July, and August.
-If you’d like to skip peak season, the best time to visit Alsace is probably in May, September, or October.
+If you’re not particularly interested in visiting the Christmas markets, I suggest traveling to Alsace sometime between May and October.
+Just keep in mind that the overall busiest months are June, July, and August.
+With this in mind, if you’d like to skip peak season in Alsace, the best time to visit Alsace is probably in May, September, or October.
 Nonetheless, due to the region’s mild climate, there’s never really a wrong time to visit.

 How to get to Alsace

-Depending on where you’ll be coming from, there are many different ways to reach the Alsace region.
-So, let’s go over some of the main options.
-No matter where you’re located, the great news is that this region of France is very accessible.
+Depending on your starting point, there are many different ways to reach the Alsace region.
+So, let’s go over some of the leading travel options.
+The good news is no matter where you’re located, this region of France is very accessible.